vanillaSlice/blog/content/post/keep-those-prs-small.md

 If a reviewer understands a) what your PR should be doing and b) what your PR is actually doing then they can offer more constructive criticism.

-Not just more digestible for the reviewer but also for yourself.
+Small PRs aren't just more digestible for the reviewer but also for yourself.
 How many times have you created a big pull request, read over it and thought, "what the hell am I even doing here?".

-*Small PRs, mean less code, means less time trying to understand code, means quicker reviews.*
+*Small PRs, mean less code, means less time trying to understand said code, means faster reviews.*

 ### Easier to spot problems